medwdw/hello-world/README.md

 # Hey!
 This is my GitHub repository
-I learn data analytics and as well as Git I need to know:
+I learn data analysis and as well as Git I need to know:
 - SQL
 - Python
 - Spark